From: William Gibbons Jr

 acknowledge the progression which took place in the development of the

 newsletter.
-The list will change as things are added, and will be replaced
+The list might change as things are added, and may be replaced

 by FINALLY DONE, or something similar when completed.